exoad/DiscordTogether/README.md

 After that, go to the file: [token.json](./src/token.json).
 Replace `$[t.json[1]]$` with a bot token from Discord Developer Portal.

 Then type `node .`! :D

+> Have any issues?
+Post them in the issues tab!